Evenwyne/programming-univbasics-arithmetic-expressions/README.md

 4 - 13 #=> -9
 ```

-And don't forget that losing negative things is a positive!
+And don't forget that losing negative things is positive!

 ```ruby
 11 - -11 #=> 22